Skip to Content

 Driving distance/time depends a bit on where exactly you choose to stay.
 It’s about 220 km/ 3 hours drive from Keflavik airport to Snaefellsnes Peninsula or 115 km/ 1h15 to Borgarnes (more info below).

 Blue Lagoon is a famous geothermal pool near Reykjavik and one of the most popular tourist attractions in Iceland.
-Since it’s located close to Keflavik airport (20 min drive), many people choose to visit the Blue Lagoon right upon arrival in Iceland and before continuing their trip or heading to Reykjavik city which is about 45 minutes drive from the airport.
+Since it’s located close to Keflavik Airport (20 min drive), many people choose to visit the Blue Lagoon right upon arrival and before continuing their trip or heading to Reykjavik city which is about 45 minutes drive.

-Indeed, it might be a nice way to relax after a flight, especially if you arrive in Iceland early in the morning on a red-eye flight from the US.
-Going to your hotel in Reykjavik isn’t a good option anyway as most hotels don’t allow early check-in, so Blue Lagoon can be a nice place to visit on your first day in Iceland.
+Indeed, it’s a nice way to relax after a flight, especially if you arrive in Iceland early in the morning on a red-eye flight from the USA.
+Going to a hotel in Reykjavik isn’t a good option anyway as most hotels don’t allow early check-in, so Blue Lagoon can be a good place to visit on your first day in Iceland.

 Good to know: Blue Lagoon is extremely popular and you really have to book your tickets in advance.
 Count 2-3 hours for a visit, but you can easily spend more time, especially if you decide to have lunch at their restaurant as well.

-Update: Due to recent volcanic activity on Reykjanes Peninsula, Blue Lagoon is sometimes forced to close without much prior notice.
-Sky Lagoon in Reykjavik is a wonderful alternative and many people actually prefer the latter.
+Update/ TIP: Due to recent volcanic activity on Reykjanes Peninsula, Blue Lagoon is sometimes forced to close without much prior notice.
+Sky Lagoon in Reykjavik is a wonderful alternative and most of our readers actually prefer the latter.
 Just be sure to book it well in advance because it usually sells out for weeks, especially in the high season!

 After visiting the Blue Lagoon or the Sky Lagoon, you could head to Reykjavik and explore the city a bit.
-However, I only recommend this If your flight arrives late.
+However, I only recommend this if your flight arrives late and you want to stay in the city on the first night.
 If your flight arrives early in the morning or during the day and you want to make the most of this trip, just skip Reykjavik altogether and drive straight to Snaefellsnes Peninsula on the first day already.

 It’s about 1h 45 – 2 hours drive from Reykjavik city and so easily doable on the first day.
-We once did this even though our flight only arrived at 7 PM (but I’d only risk this in summer and wouldn’t stop for a swim first, of course)…
+We once did this even though our flight only arrived at 7 PM (but I would only risk this in summer and wouldn’t stop for a swim, of course)…

 Driving straight to Snaefellsnes Peninsula from Keflavik Airport will give you a head start for the next day allowing more time to explore this beautiful part of Iceland.
 And you can visit Reykjavik at the end of the trip.
 It’s better to end your trip in Reykjavik than to start it there anyway.

-Where to stay: If you don’t mind switching hotels every night, you could stay anywhere on Snaefellsnes Peninsula on this day.
+If you don’t mind switching hotels every night, you could stay anywhere on the Snaefellsnes Peninsula on this day.
 If you like to be in nature and immediately see some stunning scenery upon arrival, we recommend staying in either Hotel Budir or Hotel Arnarstapi.

 Snaefellsnes Peninsula is a beautiful place to start your Icelandic trip!
-Both these hotels have very good restaurants, so no need to worry about food on your first day (although you may want to ask them to reserve a table for dinner in advance).
-Alternatively, see this guide for more suggestions on where to stay in Snaefellsnes Peninsula.
+Both these hotels have very good restaurants, so no need to worry about buying food upon arrival (although you may want to ask them to reserve a table for dinner in advance).
+For more hotel recommendations, please see our guide on where to stay in Snaefellsnes Peninsula.

 Alternative option: If you rather have the same accommodation for this and the next night or if you want to be in a bigger town, consider staying in Borgarnes for two nights.
 It’s located along the Ring Road, just before Snaefellsnes Peninsula.

 Staying here would mean that you have less driving on day 1 and you can still easily explore Snaefellsnes from here on day 2.
-Accommodations in this town are also cheaper than in Snaefellsnes, there are supermarkets and restaurants, and also a nice public pool with hot tubs where you could relax after a day of sightseeing.
-This pool could be a nice alternative to the Blue Lagoon, not to mention that it’s much cheaper.
+Accommodations in Borgarnes are also cheaper than in Snaefellsnes, there are supermarkets and restaurants, and also a nice public pool with hot tubs where you could relax after a day of sightseeing.

 TIP: Be sure to pack a quick-drying towel and swimwear for your trip to Iceland!
-More info and tips on what to pack for Iceland in summer and what to pack for Iceland in winter.
+For more info and tips, check out our guides on what to pack for Iceland in summer and what to pack for Iceland in winter.

 DAY 2: Snaefellsnes Peninsula